Chemical Termite Barrier or management systems as they are called today: Installation, effectiveness , Cost and how safe are they?

 Chemical Termite barriers and Termite inspections and termite types.

 Termites destroy old buildings and newly built ones as well.
 Give them enough time, and they will get in and destroy your home in no time.
 And you don't want your biggest investment destroyed by white ants.
 That’s why installing a chemical termite barrier can save your home and potentially save you money and stress.
-Did you know termites cause over 1.5 Billion dollars of damage to Australian homes every year. insurance companies do not insure against termite damage.
+Did you know termites cause over 1.5 Billion dollars of damage to Australian homes every year. insurance companies do not insure against white ant damage.

 Chemical termite barriers benefit all structures. whether its new or old or even commercial.
 In fact using the latest technology in chemical barriers provide your home with long-lasting protection.
 The chemicals have a chemical life expectancy, generally 8 years.
-Also it protects your home from the 2 major termite species in south east QLD.
+Also it protects your home from the 2 major White ant species in south east QLD.

 What Is A Termite Chemical Barrier.